kokrah/HTShape/README.md

 and model selection.
 However, L-moments enjoy many theoretical and practical advantages over traditional moments.
-In this package we focus on its ability to provide robust statistics that summarize a given dataset.
+In this package we use L-moments ratios to provide robust summaries of the shape of high-throughput genomics data.

 The first four L-moments L1, L2, L3
 and L4 measure location, variance, skewness, and kurtosis of data respectively.